tombensve/APS/README.md

 __License:__ [Apache 2.0](lics/Apache-2.0.md)

 __JDK Level:__ This now builds with all tests working on JDK 11.
 No, there is no JPMS usage!
-And it is also using a beta of Groovy 3.0.
-Have not run into any problem with Groovy being beta so far.

 ## This project is work in progress and currently cannot be expected to be completely stable!!

 Work is slow, whenever time permits.

-To be very clear: **This is currently, and probably for a long time comming, a playground where I'm having fun.**
+To be very clear: **This is currently, and probably for a long time coming, a playground where I'm having fun.**

 The __original (and still active) goal__ with this is to make a very easy to use web platform.

 There is currently no real web app, only components demo.
-I'm working on comming up with a an idea for a more real web app to do with it as a more real test of if this is a good idea or not.
+I'm working on coming up with an idea for a more real web app to do with it as a more real test of if this is a good idea or not.

 ## Building